SidharthBihary/integrations-extras/hasura_cloud/README.md

 ### Metrics

-Please [see the Hasura documentation][8] on how metrics from Hasura are made available in Datadog See [metadata.csv][4] for a list of metrics provided by this integration.
+Please [see the Hasura documentation][8] on how metrics from Hasura are made available in Datadog.
+See [metadata.csv][4] for a list of metrics provided by this integration.

 ### Traces